itfinally/RetrofitJs/README.md

 <strong>Because `babel-plugin-transform-decorators-legacy` not support parameter decorator yet, so that RetrofitJs only working on TypeScript environment for now.</strong>

+Quote the proposal in here:
 > You can decorate the whole class, as well as declarations of fields, getters, setters and methods.
 Arguments and function declarations cannot be decorated. -- from [proposal-decorators](https://github.com/tc39/proposal-decorators)

+and also someone put forward this request --> [Parameter Decorators?](https://github.com/tc39/proposal-decorators-previous/issues/45)

-Let us focus on declare own http interface rather than http details, just like Retrofit did, write less, do more.
+Now, let us focus on declare own http interface rather than http details, just like Retrofit did, write less, do more.

 In the last, thank for all peoples who written or update [Axios](https://github.com/axios/axios) ( javascript http client ) and [Retrofit](https://github.com/square/retrofit) ( java http client ) very much, those are wonderful projects, it teach me a lot.